 pew next to you may hold the opposite position you do with regard to what you consider the

 most central to your faith.

 This freedom of conscience is not something new or novel for the congregation.
 It has been part

 of the constitution from the beginning.
-Burr Ridge United Church of Christ is the union of
+Burr Ridge Community Church is the union of